Failure mode and effects analysis: History

 Procedures for conducting FMECA were described in 1949 in US Armed Forces Military Procedures document MIL-P-1629, revised in 1980 as MIL-STD-1629A.
 By the early 1960s, contractors for the U.S. National Aeronautics and Space Administration (NASA) were using variations of FMECA or FMEA under a variety of names.
 NASA programs using FMEA variants included Apollo, Viking, Voyager, Magellan, Galileo, and Skylab.
 The civil aviation industry was an early adopter of FMEA, with the Society for Automotive Engineers (SAE, an organization covering aviation and other transportation beyond just automotive, despite its name) publishing ARP926 in 1967.
 After two revisions, Aerospace Recommended Practice ARP926 has been replaced by ARP4761, which is now broadly used in civil aviation.

 During the 1970s, use of FMEA and related techniques spread to other industries.
 In 1971 NASA prepared a report for the U.S. Geological Survey recommending the use of FMEA in assessment of offshore petroleum exploration.
 A 1973 U.S. Environmental Protection Agency report described the application of FMEA to wastewater treatment plants.
 FMEA as application for HACCP on the Apollo Space Program moved into the food industry in general.

 The automotive industry began to use FMEA by the mid 1970s.
 The Ford Motor Company introduced FMEA to the automotive industry for safety and regulatory consideration after the Pinto affair.
 Ford applied the same approach to processes (PFMEA) to consider potential process induced failures prior to launching production.
 In 1993 the Automotive Industry Action Group (AIAG) first published an FMEA standard for the automotive industry.
-It is now in its fourth edition.
+As of 2026, it is now in its fourth edition.
 The SAE first published related standard J1739 in 1994.
-This standard is also now in its fourth edition.
+As of 2026, this standard is in its fifth edition.
 In 2019 both method descriptions were replaced by the new AIAG / VDA FMEA handbook.
 It is a harmonization of the former FMEA standards of AIAG, VDA, SAE and other method descriptions.
 As of 2024, the AIAG / VDA FMEA Handbook is accepted by GM, Ford, Stellantis, Honda NA, BMW, Volkswagen Group, Mercedes-Benz Group AG (formerly Daimler AG), and Daimler Truck.